Whether you're hiring a dedicated QA team for the first time or replacing an existing vendor, ThinkSys deploys in 3–7 days with zero ramp-up gaps.

 Days to Start

-"Compared to hiring in-house, a dedicated QA team gives you ready-to-run dedicated testers and predictable execution from week one."
+"Compared to hiring in-house, a dedicated QA team gives you high quality, ready-to-run testers and predictable execution from week one -without recruitment delays or ramp-up costs."

-A senior QA lead manages your testing strategy while experienced manual and automation engineers execute -no juniors, no learning curve.
+A senior QA lead manages your testing strategy while experienced QA engineers execute -no juniors, no learning curve.

 Add mobile testers for a sprint.
 Scale down post-launch.
 Adjust team size monthly without recruitment overhead or severance costs.